2nd Grade Curriculum

-By second grade, children have a depth of imagination, interest and focus that is strongly attuned to learning.
-They become increasingly aware of their experiences in the larger world and the values and perspectives of others.
+By second grade, children have a depth of imagination, interest and focus strongly attuned to learning.
+They are more aware of their experiences in the larger world and the values and perspectives of others.
 Their sense of community deepens even as they extend the security of “family” to classmates and teachers.

 STUDENT BLOCK BOOK: THE KING OF IRELAND'S SON